 - Use quality materials: Panels with EFTE (Ethylene Tetrafluoroethylene) coatings are more resistant to UV degradation and scratches.

-Quick Tip: For marine environments, look for panels designed to resist saltwater corrosion to prevent rapid degradation.
+Quick Tip: If you can, look for panels designed to resist saltwater in order to prevent fast degradation.

 Heat Management: The Hotspot Dilemma